AdobeDocs/support-resources.en/help/adobe-support-tools-guide/overview.md

 Adobe Workfront is joining into Adobe Admin Console Platform.

-In the coming months, customers will be contacted to coordinate a migration to the Adobe Identity and Admin Console, an even more secure and functional system administrative console.
+In the coming months, customers will be contacted to coordinate a migration to the Adobe Identity and Admin Console, a more secure and functional system administrative console.
 Here are some benefits for the upcoming change:

 * Authenticate to Workfront and other products by using a single Adobe Identity.
 * Manage user entitlements separately between production and sandbox or preview environments.